johapark/polya/README.md

-This repository provides codes for reproducing some key results from the manuscript titled "LARP1 decelerates deadenylation by forming a ternary complex with poly(A) and PABP"
+This repository provides codes for reproducing some key results from the manuscript titled "Short poly(A) tails are protected from deadenylation by the LARP1-PABP complex"

 Creating a new conda environment is recommended to run the codes in jupyter notebooks.